Siege of Badajoz (1812): Siege

-First attacks

 The allied army, some 27,000 strong, outnumbered the French garrison by around five to one and after encircling the town on 17 March 1812, began to lay siege by preparing trenches, parallels and earthworks to protect the heavy siege artillery, work made difficult by a week of prolonged and torrential rainfalls, which also swept away bridging works that were needed to bring the heavy cannon and supplies forward.

+Assaults and sallys

 On 19 March the French made a strong sally with 1,500 men and 40 cavalry which surprised the working parties and caused losses of 150 officers and men before being repulsed.
 Amongst the wounded was Lieutenant-Colonel Richard Fletcher, the chief engineer.
 By 25 March batteries were firing on the outwork, Fort Picurina, which that night was stormed by 500 men and seized by British troops from Lieutenant-General Thomas Picton's 3rd Division.
 Casualties were high with 50 killed and 250 wounded, but the fort was captured.
 The French made several raids to try to destroy the lines advancing toward the curtain wall, but were repeatedly fended off by the famed British 95th Rifles while simultaneously being counter-attacked by line infantry.

 The capture of the bastion allowed more extensive siege earthworks to be dug and with the arrival of heavy 18 lb and 24 lb siege guns, breaching batteries were established.
 On 31 March the allies began an intense bombardment of the town's defences.
 Soon a maze of trenches was creeping up to the high stone walls as the cannons continued to blast away at the stonework.
 On 2 April an attempt was made to destroy a barrier that had been erected amongst the arches of the bridge to cause flooding that was hampering the siege.
 The explosion of 450 lbs of powder was only partly successful.

+Breaches made

 By 5 April two breaches had been made in the curtain wall and the soldiers readied themselves to storm Badajoz.
 The order to attack was delayed for 24 hours to allow another breach to be made in the wall.
 News began to filter to the allies that Marshal Soult was marching to relieve the town and an order was given to launch the attack at 22:00 on 6 April.

 The French garrison were well aware of what was to come and, in between the cessation of siege guns at 19:30 and the start of the assault at 22:00, protected the large breaches in the walls with harrows, caltrops, and chevaux de frise in preparation for the imminent assault.